wuxxin/machine-bootstrap/README.md

 # bootstrap machine

-Unattended ssh installer of Ubuntu 18.04/19.04 with luks encrypted zfs storage, suitable for executing from a linux liveimage/recoveryimage system via ssh.
+Unattended ssh installer of Ubuntu 18.04/19.04 with luks encrypted zfs storage,
+    executed to a linux liveimage/recoveryimage system via ssh.

-It serves two use cases:
+It serves two use case:
-+ as a Desktop/Laptop
++ as a experimental Desktop/Laptop Setup for getting handson experience of the setup
 + as a typical rootserver (2xHD,headless)

-Additionally, i really wanted to have a "cloud like" - little to no performance impact, encrypted, incremental, autorotating snapshot backup system, from and to redundant checksuming data storage on a single machine with the abbility to use common thirdparty storage for this backup.
-So far it is a very busy journey... https://xkcd.com/974/
+    + this is still in the writing and not ready yet, see `TODO.md` for details

 ## Features

 + unattended ssh install of Ubuntu 18.04 LTS (bionic) or 19.04 (disco)
++ root on luks encrypted zfs / zfs mirror pool (encrypted storage at rest)
 + one or two disks (will be setup as mirror if two)
-+ root on luks encrypted zfs / zfs mirror pool
 + efi and legacy bios boot compatible hybrid grub setup with grubenv support
 + ssh in initial ramdisk for remote unlock luks on system startup using dracut
 + recovery system installation (based on casper ubuntu 18.04.01 liveserver) on boot partition
     + unattended cloud-init boot via custom squashfs with ssh ready to login
     + buildin scripts to mount/unmount root and update recovery boot parameter
 + loging of recovery and target system installation on calling machine in directory ./log

-+ optional
+#### additional optional Features
 + luks encrypted hibernate compatible swap for eg. a desktop installation
-    + patched zfs-linux for overlay fs support on zfs (frankenstein=true)
++ overlay fs support on zfs by building patched zfs-linux (frankenstein=true)
-    + create partitions for ondisk zfs log (zil) and ondisk zfs cache (l2arc)
 + saltstack run at devop phase with states from salt-shared (eg. desktop)
++ encrypt all sensitive data with git-crypt
-    + git & git-crypt repository setup to store machine configuration inside a git repository and encrypt all sensitive data with git-crypt
+    + git & git-crypt repository setup to store machine configuration inside a git repository
 + build a preconfigured bootstrap-0 livesystem image usable for physical installation
     + resulting image is compatible as CD or USB-Stick with BIOS and EFI support
     + execute `./bootstrap-machine/bootstrap.sh create-liveimage` to build image
     + copy `run/liveimage/bootstrap-0-liveimage.iso` to usbstick

-+ working on/planned
+#### working on/planned
-    + autorotating encrypted incremental snapshot backup to thirdparty storage with zfs and restic
++ mirroring has some issues (eg. efi cloning) and needs some fixing
 + desaster recovery from backup storage to new machine
 + recovery scripts to replace a faulty disk, to invalidate a disk
++ "cloud like" autorotating encrypted incremental snapshot backup to thirdparty storage with zfs and restic this should be a little to no performance impact, encrypted, incremental, autorotating snapshot backup system, from and to redundant checksuming data storage on a single machine with the abbility to use common thirdparty storage for this backup.
+So far it is a very busy journey... https://xkcd.com/974/
 + home-nas setup with 1 x internal:type:ssd + 2 x external:type:spindle harddisks
+    + some issues at least with 0.7* and shutdown platters on external hds

-example configurations:
+#### example configurations

 + a root server with one or two harddisks and static ip setup
     + add custom `$config_path/netplan.yml`